Bryoo/SoloProj/README.md

 # Dojo Room Allocation

 ## Problem Description
-**For your homework, you will be creating a readme document to introduce yourself to the class and experiment with the range of Markdown features.**

 When a new Fellow joins Andela they are assigned an office space and an optional living space if they choose to opt in.
 When a new Staff joins they are assigned an office space only.